libremfg/rhize-docs/content/how-to/define-models/master-definition-reference.md

 | Operational location classes | Zero or more [operational location classes](#operational-location-class) to inherit properties from                         |
 | Map view                     | Where the location is on the map                                                  |

-## Physical Asset

-A _physical asset_ is portable or swappable equipment.
-In a baking process, a physical asset might be the laser jet printer which adds labels to the boxes (and could be used in many segments across the plant).

-In many cases, you only need to model [equipment](#equipment).

-## Physical asset class

-A _physical asset class_ is a class of [physical assets](#physical asset).

-The physical asset class has properties for:
-- ClassType
-- Value
-- Unit of measure

 ## Operational Location Class

-An operational location class is a grouping of operational locations for a defined purpose.
+An _operational location_ class is a grouping of [operational locations](#operational-locations) for a defined purpose.
 For example, in a baking process, an operational location class may be `Kitchens`

 {{% introTable.inline "operational location class" /%}}